 MP: Essentially, large tubes/pipes were created partially to divert the massive water flow from near the high end above the Falls and force it to flow through blades (flowing down the plateau in the tubes) that provided force/torque to turn Tesla’s enormous turbines which generated alternating current in turn.
 All modern hydroelectric power stations operate in this way.
 Of course, Tesla had a team of engineers to construct the power plant in Niagara Falls, which was financed by Westinghouse.

 This achievement completed in 1893 became one of the first examples of the harnessing of an enormous amount of “free” energy that could be transmitted over astonishingly large distances, 22 miles at first to Buffalo, and then, later on, 400 miles to New York City.
-The energy provided by Niagara Falls significantly aided America’s industrial revolution which was largely dependent on cheap and ubiquitously-available alternating current.
+The energy provided by Niagara Falls significantly aided America’s industrial revolution, which was largely dependent on cheap and ubiquitously-available alternating current.
 Humans had never before been able to project such enormous energies for such long distances.
-Over the past 122 years, entire nations have devoted significant portions of their annual budgets toward constructing hydroelectric facilities such as in the Three Gorges Dam project on the Yangtze river in China, or Hoover Dam in Nevada/Arizona.
+Over the past 122 years, entire nations have devoted significant portions of their annual budgets toward constructing hydroelectric facilities such as in the Three Gorges Dam project on the Yangtze river in China, or the Hoover Dam in Nevada/Arizona.

 SC: On your website, you mention a new field of science called “useful hard x-ray induced chemistry.”
 In simplified terms, what is this new field like?
 What are your goals for it, and what exactly does it entail?